yashu1wwww/Bookmyshow-movies-auto-ratings-with-multiple-accounts/README.md

 #replace with your dot mails in rm.py add 15 dot mails of one gmail and another 15 dot mails in another gmail use

-these for dot gmails enter your gmail and press generate button after

-Replace the URL of the movie you want to rate on line 50th and do replace in below code where url is asked...
+Replace the URL of the movie you want..

-You only need to enter the OTP within 11 seconds (use your mobile phone for faster entry of OTP).
+You only need to enter the OTP within 15 seconds..

 ## Note: After replacing the email and URL, the entire process will be automated."

 # 👉 Note:Every time Bms updates the code, it varies.
 So, fork the code if not work means...